-Ponca Playhouse to Present "The Broken Statue"
+Ponca Playhouse Presents "The Broken Statue"

-Read the review and see photos from the 2012 production.
+See photos from our 2012 production.

 A limestone statue of a striking young woman is buried and lost for nearly forty years - a broken statue representing shattered lives and shattered dreams.
 The story of the statue is one of love, greed, power, and lost aspirations.
 The statue symbolizes what was and what could have been - a tale of a great oil empire betrayed, destroying the lives of the family who built it.

 Ponca Playhouse announces that "The Broken Statue," a play by Bob Perry based on the real-life story of oil-baron E.W.
 Marland, who made and lost a fortune in the oilfields of northern Oklahoma, and the tragic story of his adopted daughter and later wife Lydie Marland, will be presented in Ponca City, Oklahoma in an exclusive run of nine shows that will be performed on July 18, 19, 20, 21 and 25, 26, 27, 28, 2013.
 Performances start on Thursdays, Fridays, Saturdays at 8 p.m. and on Sundays at 2 p.m.

 "Although partially fiction,'The Broken Statue' helps provide the public with an insight that feeds their curiosity of the life and times of E W, Virginia, George and Lydie Marland and their contemporaries.
 The play gives a glimpse of the extravagant glory days of the nineteen 'teens' and 'twenties' as they existed in Oklahoma," says David Keathly, executive director of the Marland Mansion."It's heartwarming, insightful, and clever," adds Jayne Detten, President of Ponca City Main Street.
 "Most of all, a delight to the senses and a respectful tribute to the Marland Family."